tekumara/notes/spark-emr-troubleshooting.md

 container_1583201437244_0001_01_000030 on host: ip-10-97-44-35.ec2.internal.
 Exit status: -100.
 Diagnostics: Container released on a *lost* node.
 ```
-This is a generic error message that means there was YARN node failure, and so YARN stopped the container containing the Spark executor.
-It's not the root cause.
+This generic error message means there was YARN node failure, and so YARN stopped the container containing the Spark executor.
+It does not indicate the root cause.
 To diagnose further inspect the YARN node manager logs.

 ## EC2 is out of capacity